 Oak barrels are an essential part of the Whisky making process.
 Not only do they house the liquid during the maturation process but they lend a LOT of their flavour to the overall taste.
+How wood influences whisky is very important.

 Whisky can spend decades in the same barrel, soaking up rich flavours and really getting to know the wood.
+The influence of wood on whisky is huge.

 Oak is a good wood to use to make Whisky barrels, as it is sturdy yet porous.
 In other words, it will hold all the liquid in without leaks but at the same time is permeable enough to allow the Whisky to interact with and absorb the flavours.